How to Read a Peptide COA

 The HPLC purity result is the most prominent number on a peptide COA.
 It represents the percentage of the total sample that is the target peptide.

-Also look at the chromatogram if it is included.
+Also look at the chromatogram if it’s included.
 A single dominant peak with small baseline impurity peaks indicates high quality.
 Multiple major peaks is a serious quality issue.

 The MS result should confirm that the compound matches the theoretical molecular weight of the claimed peptide.
 Look for:

-Red flag: No mass spectrometry section at all, or MS data that doesn't include observed m/z values.
-A COA without MS cannot confirm the compound's identity.
+Red flag: no mass-spec section at all, or MS data that doesn’t include observed m/z values.
+A COA without MS cannot confirm the compound’s identity.

 NPC represents the true active peptide mass as a percentage of total sample weight.
-A typical research peptide might have NPC of 75–85%, meaning a 10mg vial contains only 7.5–8.5mg of actual peptide — the rest is TFA, moisture, and counter-ions.
+A typical research peptide might have an NPC of 75–85 %, meaning a 10 mg vial contains only 7.5–8.5 mg of actual peptide — the rest is TFA, moisture, and counter-ions.

 Without NPC data, dosing from weight alone is inaccurate.
-This is why NPC is included in all Purity + Identity panels at Gold Standard Analytics.
+This is why NPC is included in all Identity + Potency panels at Gold Standard Analytics.

 The most important trust signal on any COA is a verifiable accession number that links to the lab’s own public database.